 When you are caring for a loved one while studying, it’s useful to let your faculty know about your situation as they can offer help or direct you to someone who can.
 Your lecturers and tutors can offer simple extensions on assessments and may be able to organise with you to deliver some content online if it isn’t already available in this way.
 You may also be able to satisfy attendance requirements through taking on additional written work if you are unable to attend classes in person.

 Studying while caring for a sick or disabled loved one can understandably cause stress and anxiety as well as other issues.
-The University’s Counselling and Psychological Services (CAPS) can help.
+The University’s Student Counselling Services can help.
 They offer appointments via phone or Zoom.
 You can also ask a parent or friend to speak to them for you if that is an option for you.
 Alternatively, the University has a team of student peer support advisors who can answer questions, offer guidance and friendly help over Zoom.
 You can register for an appointment online.
 The university also offers a 24/7 Mental Wellbeing Support Line.
 You can call 1300 474 065 or text 0488 884 429 (to chat on SMS).

 You may be wondering how to explain your care responsibilities to others when asking for assistance.
 It’s important to remember that you don’t have to disclose everything.
 You don’t have to go into great detail about the person you care for, or their medical condition.
 You only need to talk about the extra responsibilities you have in caring for someone and how this affects being at university and completing your work.